sanjit-bhat/dotfiles/README.md

 [here](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k).
 1. Load up `ITerm2` and apply `ITerm-Powerlevel10k.json` as the default config.
 This sets the terminal color scheme and MesloLGF font.
+1. At OS-level, re-map:
+  * "caps lock" to "control". highly used in vim; easiest spot to reach.
+  * "control" to "escape". used to change vim modes; easier to reach.